na-na-hi/renget/archive/alichat.md

 - What you put in, is what you get out.
 Interesting dialogue in, interesting dialogue out.
 Boring dialogue in, boring dialogue out.

 ##Bonus Tips:
 - You can combine Ali:Chat with other styles to great success.
-Essentially, include the Boostyle, W++, Python List, on the first line of Description followed by a <START>.
+Essentially, include the Boostyle, W++, Python List (PList), on the first line of Description followed by a <START>.
 Below, have dialogue examples reinforcing those traits.
+- Alternatively, you can include the PList or Boostyle in an Author's Note!
+I recommend an insertion depth of about 4, as this will have a much stronger effect.
+This also helps reinforce the traits listed in the character card.
 - If your dialogue examples overall have a theme/tone, then the AI continues that pattern.
-- Including {{user}} will help the bot know your name (user name).
+- Including <user> will help the bot know your name (user name).
 - Try different perspectives (1st, 2nd, 3rd person) and tenses (past or present).
 Different combinations can help tie everything together, but stick to only one.
 - If responses are looping, then decrease dialogue overlap, increase repetition penalty, or delete the looping text.
 Basically, the AI likes to create patterns.
 - Quotation marks are not recommended, as this could confuse the bot into thinking it's a novel and not a chat.